GPUOpen-Tools/radeon_gpu_analyzer/README.md

-# RGA (Radeon GPU Analyzer) #
+# RGA (Radeon™ GPU Analyzer) #

-Radeon GPU Analyzer is a compiler and code analysis tool for Vulkan, DirectX, OpenGL and OpenCL.
+Radeon GPU Analyzer is a compiler and code analysis tool for Vulkan®, DirectX®, OpenGL® and OpenCL™.
 Using this product, you can compile high-level source code for a variety of AMD GPU and APU architectures, independent of the type of GPU/APU that is physically installed on your system.

 You can use RGA to produce the following output:
-* RDNA and GCN ISA disassembly
+* RDNA™ and GCN ISA disassembly
 * Intermediate language disassembly: AMDIL, DXIL and DXBC for DirectX, SPIR-V for Vulkan, LLVM IR for ROCm OpenCL
 * Hardware resource usage statistics, such as register consumption, static memory allocation and more
 * Compiled binaries